lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/deep_learning.md

 ### The ImageNet dataset

 The [ImageNet](http://www.image-net.org/) project is a large visual database designed for use in visual object recognition software research.
-In order to save space in the file system by avoiding to have multiple duplicates of this lying around, we have put a copy of the ImageNet database (ILSVRC2012 and ILSVR2017) under `/scratch/imagenet` which you can use without having to download it again.
+In order to save space in the filesystem by avoiding to have multiple duplicates of this lying around, we have put a copy of the ImageNet database (ILSVRC2012 and ILSVR2017) under `/scratch/imagenet` which you can use without having to download it again.
 For the future, the ImageNet dataset will be available in `/warm_archive`.
 ILSVR2017 also